 The most common fix is to replace the window crank itself.
 Following is an instructional guide for replacement window cranks.

 - Replacement window crank mechanism

 - Pry bar

 - Utility Knife

-- Open the window so that you are able to easily remove the arm of the window track.
+- Open the window so you can easily remove the arm of the window track

 How to Fix a Window That is Sticking